Thomas Brackett Reed: Spanish-American War and resignation

-Beginning in 1895, the struggle for Cuban independence was the subject of increasing American attention during the McKinley presidency.
+The struggle for Cuban independence which had begun in 1895 was the subject of increasing American attention during the Cleveland and McKinley presidencies.
 The severity of Spanish rule and the potential for an economic and military foothold in the Caribbean drew calls for an American intervention on the island, which had long been the target of expansionists.
 Reed was an opponent of "jingoism" and expansionism generally, having privately criticized Benjamin Harrison's involvement in Chile and publicly opposed efforts to annex Hawaii.
 Foreign policy is the constitutional province of the Senate, giving Reed few opportunities to participate in the growing debate over Cuba.
 On July 7, 1897, the issue came before the House for the first time when Representative Benton McMillin offered a resolution recognizing the Cuban rebels.
 Nelson Dingley promptly moved for adjournment.

 Reed continued to avoid addressing Cuba in the House but made his position public through a series of interviews and articles.
 In September, he published an article in the Illustrated American which called for the government to avoid foreign entanglements, "grow up to the territory we have already," and strive for national unity.
 He added that there was no serious threat of attack from Spain or Cuba and, while he supported naval power as a form of insurance, over-insurance was "costly and makes a moral hazard and danger of a conflagration which might burn what we have not protected."
 In a second article titled "Empire Can Wait," he pointed to historical examples to argue expansion created variation in the thought and needs of a country and that unassimilated populations would inevitably create a strain on American institutions.
 He further arraigned the press for feeding public interest in "prurient details of crime" in Cuba and Turkey in an effort to influence foreign policy.